libvips/ruby-vips/README.md

 Or include `gem "ruby-vips"` in your gemfile.

-Tested with the ruby and msys from choco.
+Tested with the ruby and msys from choco, but others may work.

 ## Example